alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-29-manufacturing-cross-is-prohibited.md

 lang: en
 locale: en
 note: true
-excerpt: "It is not permissible to have crosses in mosques, houses or educational buildings like schools, institutes and so on."
+summary: "It is not permissible to have crosses in mosques, houses or educational buildings like schools, institutes and so on."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz